brimelow/Response-for-Brackets/README.md

 Response-for-Brackets
 =====================
+This code is released under the The MIT License (MIT) - http://opensource.org/licenses/MIT

 _**IMPORTANT:** this code only currently works in Brackets sprint 25.
 I haven't had the time to update it for the latest version of Brackets but I don't think it would require much effort.
 I would love some help if anyone is interested in contributing._